Memori-Studios/TabletopTavern-Modding-Guide/README.md

 }
 ```

-`unitName` must match an existing unit exactly (case-sensitive) — check the exported template or the example mod for correct spelling; there are around 140 units and this guide won't try to keep an exhaustive, always-up-to-date list.
+`unitName` must match an existing unit exactly (case-sensitive) — see [Unit name reference](#unit-name-reference) below for the full list.
 Overriding a `unitName` that doesn't exist is silently skipped (with a warning in the log) — this format can only change existing units, not add new ones.

 Available fields: